 Overview

-Franck accepts instructions from those charged with criminal offences.
-He is particularly interested in cases relating to public protest and where police officers are involved as complainants.
-He has acted for people charged while resisting their illegal eviction from squats, for anti-fracking protestors, and for activists monitoring and disrupting badger culls.
-He is interested in the tactical and political considerations surrounding defences of justification.
+Franck represents those charged with criminal offences.
+He has particular expertise in cases relating to public protest and where police officers are involved as complainants.
+He has acted for people charged while resisting their illegal eviction from squats, for anti-fracking protesters, and for activists monitoring and disrupting badger culls.
+He has expertise advising on the tactical and political considerations surrounding defences of justification.
+He has advised on the merits of bringing claims for malicious prosecution.

 Notable Cases